NaaVRE/vl-reprolab/README.md

    git config --global --add safe.directory /home/jovyan
    echo -e '*\n!requirements.txt\n!reprolab_data/\n!*.ipynb' > .gitignore
    ```
-   The last command `echo ...` create a gitignore file that ignores everything, except `requirements.txt`, anything in the directory `reprolab_data` and any `.ipynb` files in the home directory.
+   The last command `echo ...` creates a gitignore file ignoring everything, except: `requirements.txt`, anything in the directory `reprolab_data` and any `.ipynb` files in the home directory.

 3. Go back to the notebook and click on “Create Experiment”.
 This commits your changes and creates a tag.